MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 - [TV-L Salary Calculator](https://oeffentlicher-dienst.info/c/t/rechner/tv-l/west?id=tv-l-2025)
 - [Numbeo: Cost of Living Jena](https://www.numbeo.com/cost-of-living/in/Jena)

 ***You can check living costs in Jena for a data-driven overview***.
 What matters are living costs, median salaries, and returns on capital—figures that reflect conditions for most people, not just top earners.
-By this measure, Jena stands out: costs are about half of other cities in Germany (e.g. Munich), while average salaries are comparable or higher.
+By this measure, Jena stands out: costs are about half of other cities in Germany, while average salaries are comparable or higher.
 Add reliable daycare, strong social services, healthcare, efficient local government, and affordable public spaces, and you get a city that thrives on balance—especially attractive for young professionals and families.
 Disclaimer: the tool reports average salaries, which are only rough estimates and likely based on skewed data.

 ---